Kenneth-M-Coding-Test/Tradefull-Test/README.md

 ### Running the App
 - Clone this repo down, and run `composer install`
-- Project uses MYSQL, so be sure to set your `.env` with your local MySQl setup (can use .env.example as template)
+- Project uses MySQL, so be sure to set your `.env` with your local MySQl setup (can use .env.example as template)
 - Run `php artisan migrate` within project directory to bring up the database
 - I just put a local server up for deployment.
 Running `php artisan serve` within the projects directory on your machince will allow you to run the app locally from `<http://127.0.0.1:8000>`